jake-knerr/chess/README.md

 **.(composite-component)-(super-component)**<br>
 Example: `.toggle-btn`

-#### An "composite component" — or simply "composite" — inherits the styling of the component being extended, the super component.
+#### A "composite component" — or simply "composite" — inherits the styling of the component being extended, the super component.

 Composites can add new rules or override existing super component rules.

-- **Define a composite's defining rule by combining (1) a descriptive name for the composite, (2) a single hyphen, and (3) the component name for the component being extended.**
+- **Define a composite's defining rule by combining (1) a descriptive name for the composite, (2) a single hyphen, and (3) the component name for the super component.**
-- **New style rules — rules that don't match the same content as rules already defined by the super component — like a typical component.**
+- **New style rules — rules that don't match the same content as rules already defined by the super component — are defined like a typical component.**
-- **When overriding super component styling, combine the composite's defining rule with the rule being overridden.**
+- **When changing super component styling, combine the composite's defining rule with the rule being overridden.**
-- **Apply the defining rules for the composite and the super component together to document content.
+- **Apply the defining rules for the composite and the super component together to HTML content.
 Write the composite class before the super component class.**

 > Why use composites?
 When creating a composite prevents defining significant amounts of redundant styling.
 Do not abuse the concept for the same reasons we avoid treacherous class hierarchies when programming.